What do BVAB1, BVAB2 and BVAB3 mean in BV tests?

 The research into BVABs

-In one research project of 73 vaginal fluid samples with and without BV, BVAB1 was found in 41 per cent of the samples, BVAB2 was found in 89 per cent of samples, and BVAB in 41 per cent of BV vaginal fluid samples.
+In one research project of 73 vaginal fluid samples with and without BV, BVAB1 was found in 41 per cent of the samples, and BVAB2 was found in 89 per cent of BV-diagnosed vaginal fluid samples.

-With information from the DNA libraries, it was found that these three species were highly correlated with bacterial vaginosis.
+Information from the DNA libraries revealed that these three species were highly correlated with bacterial vaginosis.

-BVAB bacteria is more specific for BV than Atopobium vaginae, which is highly specific for treatment-resistant recurrent BV, though A. vaginae can exist in vaginas without issue.
+BVAB bacteria is more specific as a predictor for BV than Atopobium vaginae, which is highly specific for treatment-resistant recurrent BV, though A. vaginae can exist in vaginas without symptoms.

 References